Dominic Smith Player Props: Nationals vs. Rockies

 Dominic Smith At The Plate

+- In five of seven games this season (71.4%) Smith has picked up a hit, and in three of those games he had more than one (42.9%).

+- In seven games played this year, he has not hit a home run.

-- Smith has driven in a run twice this season, but just one in each of those games.
+- Smith has picked up an RBI twice this season, but just one in each of those games.

-- He has scored a run in three of seven games so far this year.
+- He has scored in three of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.